jandelgado/golang-ci-template-github-actions/README.md

 ## Creating a release

-On your repositories home (github.com) go to `Releases` > `create realease`.
+On your repositories home (github.com) go to `Releases` > `create release`.
-As soon as the release-tag is created, Travis will run the deployment step.
+As soon as the release-tag is created, the artifacts will be built and uploaded to the release page.
-(TODO)

 ## Test coverage (coveralls)